evilsocket/arc/README.md

 If configured to do so, the server will create brief reports of such events and it will send to the user and client using three different channels:

-- A notification icon counter inside the Arc web ui.
+- A notification inside the Arc web UI itself.
 - A desktop notification.
 - An email report to the configured address.